-Completion of an BA degree in Biblical Studies will prepare students to:
+Completion of a BA degree in Biblical Studies will prepare students to:

-- Demonstrate a transformed life manifested by love for God and others and the practice of spiritual disciplines. - Describe and explain the content of the Bible and the major doctrines of historical Christianity. - Critically assess and articulately discuss theoretical and practical issues from a Christian Worldview. - Apply appropriate knowledge and skills to Christian service in the family, the church, and local and global communities.
+- 1. Demonstrate a transformed life manifested by love for God and others and the practice of spiritual disciplines. - 2.
+Describe and explain the content of the Bible and the major doctrines of historical Christianity. - 3.
+Critically assess and articulately discuss theoretical and practical issues from a Christian Worldview. - 4.
+Apply appropriate knowledge and skills to Christian service in the family, the church, and local and global communities.